 It is recommended that you meet with your advisors for the first time early in your first semester at the College to discuss goals and to begin long-term planning for your degree program.
 At a minimum, you will meet with your advisor each semester prior to registering for the following semester’s classes.
 You will also need to meet with your advisor any time you want to make changes to your schedule during a semester (drop/add/withdraw).

 Changing Degree Programs

 Contacting an Advisor

 Academic advisement is available for you even if you do not take classes on the main campus.
-You can always contact your advisor via phone or email.
-Also, an advisor from the Student Success and Advisement office holds office hours at each Extension Center several times during the semester.
+You can always contact your advisor by phone or email.
+You can also make appointments with your academic advisor in Starfish.